-The RRSP first-time Home Buyers’ Plan (HBP) is a government program designed to help eligible first-time homebuyers to withdraw money from their Registered Retirement Savings Plan (RRSP) without incurring taxes to their purchase.
+The RRSP first-time Home Buyers’ Plan (HBP) is a government program designed to help eligible first-time homebuyers to withdraw money from their Registered Retirement Savings Plan (RRSP) without incurring taxes on their purchases.

 Before you decide to raid your retirement fund to buy your first home, it is essential to understand the pros and cons of making such a big decision.

 What Is An RRSP?